 Each week, the hours and days pass us by.
 Many people fly by the seat of their pants Monday through Friday only to collapse onto the couch to spend the entire weekend recovering.

 While I’m all for sleeping in and catching up on Hulu and Netflix TV and movies, I personally believe a smarter way of relaxing exists.
 Before I share my secret, I’ll provide a disclaimer that I consider myself a highly active person and admittedly, do not easily relax.
-Multiple friends have pointed this out to me and my reply continues to be that I simply get re-energized by active relaxation, rather than passive relaxation.
+Multiple friends have pointed this out to me and my reply continues to be that I simply get re-energized by active relaxation, rather than passive relaxation like going to a spa (click here for a spa recommendation if you do like that!).
 Regardless, the advice I am sharing today holds true.In preparation for writing this blog, I spoke to some of my friends about what they do to relax after a stressful day.
 One of my friends from the UK likes to use natural products like CBD oil to help her unwind.
 She told me that CBD boosts your serotonin levels and that this plays a huge role in mood disorders.
 Websites including Blessed CBD where you can find the best CBD oil UK have lots more information including a breakdown of some different CBD brands.

 Ultimately however, to break the cycle of a busy schedule and a constant need to relax, the difference is intention.